cloud-gov/product/adr/ADR-0009-shield-advanced.md

 Follow-on work:
 * Configure our LBs to only accept traffic from CloudFront using [custom headers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-overview.html#forward-custom-headers-restrict-access).
 Without this step, attackers could make requests to our load balancers directly, bypassing CloudFront and Shield Advanced.
 * See if we could consolidate WAF to commercial only, with one ACL applying to all distributions.
 * Associate customer-brokered CDNs with our protection group.
+This will involve changes to the [external domain broker](https://github.com/cloud-gov/external-domain-broker) and backfilling existing distributions.
+Existing distributions may have been created by the external domain broker or the deprecated [CDN broker](https://github.com/cloud-gov/cf-cdn-service-broker).
 * See if we can disable the CDN plan in the External Domain Broker, since the LBs will be protected by a CDN by default.
 This may not be possible if customers currently customize those distributions.

 Notes: